readthedocs/readthedocs.org/docs/support.rst

 Commercial Support
 ------------------

-We offer commerical support for Read the Docs, commerical hosting, as well as consulting around all documentation systems.
+We offer commercial support for Read the Docs, commercial hosting, as well as consulting around all documentation systems.
 You can contact us at hello@readthedocs.com to learn more, or visit us at https://readthedocs.com.